angular/dgeni-packages/README.md

 Add new docs to the docs collection for each example in the `examples` service that will be rendered as files that can be run in the browser, for example as live in-place demos of the examples or for e2e testing.
+* `generateProtractorTests` - Generate a protractor test files from the e2e tests in the examples

+### Inline Tag Definitions

+* `runnableExample` - Inject the specified runnable example into the doc

 ### Services

-* examples - a hash map holding each example by name
+* `exampleMap` - a hash map holding each example by id, which is a unique id generated from the name of the example